Surgeon: Military titles

 In many English-speaking countries the military title of surgeon is applied to any medical practitioner, due to the historical evolution of the term.
 The US Army Medical Corps retains various surgeon United States military occupation codes in the ranks of officer pay grades, for military personnel dedicated to performing surgery on wounded soldiers.

 Specialties

 Some physicians who are general practitioners or specialists in family medicine or emergency medicine may perform limited ranges of minor, common, or emergency surgery.
 Anesthesia often accompanies surgery, and anesthesiologists and nurse anesthetists may oversee this aspect of surgery.
 Surgeon's assistant, surgical nurses, surgical technologists are trained professionals who support surgeons.

 In the United States, the Department of Labor description of a surgeon is "a physician who treats diseases, injuries, and deformities by invasive, minimally-invasive, or non-invasive surgical methods, such as using instruments, appliances, or by manual manipulation".

+Around the world, the array of 'surgical' pathology that a surgeon manages does not always require surgical methods.
+For example, surgeons treat diverticulitis conservatively using antibiotics and bowel rest.
+In some cases of small bowel obstruction, particularly where a patient has had previous abdominal surgery, the surgeon treats the patient with fluid resuscitation, nasogastric decompression of the stomach, which gives rise to resolution of the intestinal obstruction in cases where adhesions are the aetiology of the obstruction.
+The same is true for other craft groups in surgery.